 20,000 Leagues Under The Sea by Jules Verne actually opens in a very nice manner, with an omniscient perspective explaining the disappearances of several ships over years.
 They’re destroyed, people are worried about a giant sea monster.
 I was pretty intrigued and excited.

 It switches to the perspective of a scientist who is brought aboard a vessel along with a Canadian harpoonist to take down this monster that’s plaguing the oceans.
 Action occurs here very nicely, as the twist is that it’s not a monster at all – it’s a big metal submarine contrapction!
 Their boat gets sank, they’re about to die and they’re brought into this strange submarine as prisoners.
+The boat is really impressive, I should say its fairings and fillers ensure it can float safely.
 They’re held in the dark for a long time, wondering what their fate will be, until they’re informed by Captain Nemo they have a choice – join with the Nautalis and vow never to leave, or die.
 So far so good.
 I’m intrigued.
 I wonder why Nemo is so angry and taking down these ships, it’s touched on a little, but never fully explained.
 Perhaps it’s a mystery that will get explored along with the depths.

 And that’s about where the book stops being interesting.
 They travel around the world, going to different areas.
 Different geographical regions are explained.
 Different undersea creatures are explained.
 And when I say explained I’m talking paragraphs that take up 2-3 pages going into absurd detail like this is some sort of academic journal.
 Maybe it’s just the deep perspective but yikes.
 It repeats this for the whole book.